InsertKoinIO/koin/docs/reference/koin-compose/compose.md

 ### Shared ViewModel and Navigation (Experimental)

-Koin Compose Naviation has now a `NavBackEntry.sharedKoinViewModel()` function, to allow to retrieve ViewModel already stored in current NavBackEntry.
+Koin Compose Navigation has now a `NavBackEntry.sharedKoinViewModel()` function, to allow to retrieve ViewModel already stored in current NavBackEntry.
 Inside your navigation part, just use `sharedKoinViewModel`:

 ```kotlin
 navigation<Route.BookGraph>(